 The otherwise hopeless eyes of Isak Bhai are today filled with great hopes of prosperity and wellness.
-Sitting near his wretched house in the Luni fisher folk hamlet, this poor fisherman dares to dream of a bright future for his family surrounding his minor son Samir.
+Sitting near his wretched house in the Luni fisher folk hamlet, this poor fisherman dares to dream of a bright future for his family adanı ANNUAL REPORT 2017-

-A school-goer of Balwadi run by Adani Foundation, Samir has undergone a varied transformation which has brought in the belief in Isak Bhai that "Future Good" is waiting to happen with his family.
-The small boy who couldn't even utter his name properly, today speaks clear English lines with much confidence.
+A school-goer of Balwadi run by Adani Foundation Samir has undergone a varied in Isak Bhai that "Future Good" is waiting to happen with his family.
+The small boy who speaks clear English lines with much